TomatenKuchenDEV/docs/docs/embedbuilder.md

 ---
 title: Embedbuilder
 description: TomatenKuchen is a multipurpose Discord bot with many common and innovative features for your server.
-Some information about the TomatenKuchen embed editor.
+The TomatenKuchen embed editor allows you to edit message content, embeds and components on a website.
 ---

 :::info Link